 Engulfed in Night

 Welcome to Setting Sun, a shrine dedicated to the manga Dream Saga (Mugen Densetsu Takamagahara) by Megumi Tachikawa.
 This shrine aims to be an introduction to the series and to provide a comprehensive look at its themes and story elements, including its Japanese mythology background.
-The current layout was optimized for Chrome; fonts may not be displayed at their best in other browsers, namely Firefox.
+The current layout was optimized for Chrome and desktop view.

 The great sun goddess Amaterasu locked herself away in the heavenly rock cave.
 At that, the plain of high heaven Takamagahara darkened, and the middle country of reed beds Nakatsukuni became engulfed in darkness…

 Megumi Tachikawa is best known for Kaitou Saint Tail, perhaps even Cyber Idol Mink, but her name along with Dream Saga have largely been forgotten by time.
 The German and English publications of the series have long since gone out of print (fortunately, scans of the latter are still available on the internet), and I can’t remember it ever having had a public fandom of its own.
 And yet, over a decade after I’ve first read it, the concept behind the series still remains vastly intriguing to me, the what-ifs and the yearning to see something similar again in another narrative never entirely leaving me.
 Even as I revisit the series and realize it’s aimed at a fairly young audience, it still holds a special place in my heart after all these years.